 Other Quick Fixes

 Go to your local hardware store and get a tube of epoxy glue.
-Once you have located the leak, and if it is located at a joint between two pipes, then you can put the flexible epoxy glue into the hole of where the leak is coming.
+Once you have located the leak, and if it is located at a joint between two pipes, then you can put the flexible epoxy glue into the hole where the leak is coming.
 You will first need to work the epoxy in your hands, then press it into the hole and allow it to set.
 This temporary fix should buy you some time while you arrange for a plumber to examine the issue.

-Like most temporary repairs, this quick fix also centers on the idea of plugging and securing the leak.
+Like most temporary repairs, this quick fix also centers on the idea of plugging and securing the emergency water leaks.
 Depending on the size of the hole where the water leak is coming from, you can stick a sharpened pencil into the hole.
 After inserting the pencil, break off the tip so the tip of the pencil plugs the hole.
 Then wrap the plugged hole with duct tape or electrical tape.
 Larger holes may require a larger item to plug and seal the leak.
 It’s important to remember that this is only going to be a temporary fix for your water pipe leak.

 Screw and Washer